All Episodes

 You heard right.

-And indicates that uh even somebody of the stature of DIFI is entirely capable of pure politics.
+This is, I don't know, you call it dishonesty, but it certainly is disingenuousness and indicates that even somebody of the stature of Dy-Fi is entirely capable of pure politics.

 She was demanding to know what's going to be done.

-She was in f in i de facto California Senator demanding action on this because Carol Lamb wasn't doing diddly squat.
+She was in de facto California senator demanding action on this because Carol Lamb wasn't doing diddly squat.

-She's on the same page as the Justice Department was and the Attorney General's office.
+She's on the same page as the Justice Department was and the Attorney General's office, but no longer, because the Democrats now run the Senate.

 And it's about getting Bush.